andrew--r/frontend-case-studies/readme.md

 Articles like “Building a simple todo list with [framework or technology name]” won’t teach you how that framework or technology solves real-world problems and works at a large scale.
 This document is a curated list of technical talks and articles about real-world enterprise frontend development.

+> [!IMPORTANT]
+> As of January 2025, we've launched [a website](https://frontendcs.com) where you can browse case studies with a better UX!
+Please use the website for the latest updates.
+Entries in this README will no longer be updated and will eventually be removed completely.

 ## Table of contents

 - [English](#english)